woj-tek/petozoltan.github.io/_drafts/plans.md

 ## Avoid constant collection classes

-* Interpretation problems.
+#### Interpretation problems.

 > It can be this way or that way.
 It is a matter of taste.

 Wrong.
 New constants can be added to this class or to separate classes.
 If the next developer cannot decide where to write the code, the chaos begins.

-* Classes should be specific
+#### Classes should be specific

+That's what they are for.
+Think on _high cohesion_ or the _Single Responsibility Principle_.
+Classes should be closed for the contiuous modifications.
+A class should be implemented and unit tested, and _finished_.
+Modifications should rather go in new classes than in existing ones.

 * Constants should always be enums.